AI-LLM/ai-llm.github.io/README.md

 # LLM for Software Engineering as a Wicked Problem

-LLM's impact on software industry is more than AI assistance.
+LLM's impact on software industry is more than code generation.
 This is an initiative to collaborativly construct its comprehension, methodologies and meanings.

 ```mermaid